robotique-udes/zeus_rover/README.md

     If you need to add and official ROS package as a dependency, you must add it to the `package.xml` of the relevant package.

-8. To clone the other repos using vcstool. (**Note**: there are two dependency lists, one in SSH and the other in HTTPS.
+7. Clone the other repos using vcstool. (**Note**: there are two dependency lists, one in SSH and the other in HTTPS.
 For development, SSH is recommended):
     ```bash
     cd ~catkin_ws/src/
     vcs import < steve_rover/dependencies_ssh.repos
     ```
     All of the dependent repos should now be cloned on the right branches

-9. Go to the root of the workspace and execute `catkin_make` to compile the packages.
+8. Go to the root of the workspace and execute `catkin_make` to compile the packages.

-10. If you need to pull all of the repos at once:
+9. If you need to pull all of the repos at once:
     ```bash
     cd ~catkin_ws/src/
     vcs pull
     ```

-11. If you have added a repo and need to add it to the list of dependencies, first clone it, then:
+10. If you have added a repo and need to add it to the list of dependencies, first clone it, then:
     ```bash
     cd ~catkin_ws/src/
     vcs export > steve_rover/dependencies_ssh.repos